Are you married to your job?

 Do you need to increase your management or technical skills?

-Is there a college program you could attend or maybe there’s an advanced degree you should attain?
+Is there a college program you could attend, or maybe an advanced degree you should pursue?

-Perhaps, there’s a nonprofit organization that would benefit from your current skill set but challenges you to grow them.
+Perhaps, there’s a nonprofit organization that would benefit from your current skill set but still challenges you to grow.

 Is your job adversely impacting your health?

-If stress from work is creating health issues for you, pay attention to your body.
-Constant stress for an extended period will increase your health care expenses.
+If work stress is causing health issues for you, pay attention to your body.
+Constant stress for an extended period will increase your healthcare expenses.

-Even if you generate good income, is it worth compromising your health?
+Even if you generate a good income, is it worth compromising your health?

 ABOUT THE AUTHOR: